kevinwortman/tuffix/docs/vm-build-process.md

     - 2020 Edition: https://photos.app.goo.gl/ERwsA2urLqh1JYFX8
     - 2022 Edition: [It Takes A Titan 2022](https://drive.google.com/file/d/1ZJbahygKCFb0ymPJ5p02GjieyPdHu5g8/view)
     - **pick a new image for each release**
+  - Add `student` to the sudoers groups by using `su` then as root, `usermod -aG sudo student`.
+You'll need to reboot after this.
   - Update all packages
   ```
   $ sudo apt update